Akshaykumar05/KubeAid/README.md

 -----------------
+## Purpose and Scope
+KubeAid is a comprehensive Kubernetes platform management system that provides production-ready cluster deployment and operations using GitOps principles.
+It delivers a complete stack including infrastructure provisioning, monitoring, security, networking, and data persistence, with everything managed as code through ArgoCD.

 ## KubeAid feature goals:

 - Setup of k8s clusters on physical servers (on-premise or at e.g. [Hetzner.com](https://hetzner.com)) and in cloud